 In the meantime, satiate yourself with the newly-released trailer, below.

-As so many classical Western films are, the film will be mostly shot in southern Spain, where Sergio Leone famously filmed The Good, the Bad, and the Ugly.
-In case anyone was worried Almodóvar is playing copy cat, he has assured IndieWire: “I’m not consciously referencing those movies,” Almodóvar told them in an interview, adding: “I don’t know what it will be like, except that it will be mine.”
+As so many classical Western films are, the film was mostly shot in southern Spain, where Sergio Leone famously filmed The Good, the Bad, and the Ugly.
+In case anyone was worried, Almodóvar is playing copy cat, he has assured IndieWire: “I’m not consciously referencing those movies,” Almodóvar told them in an interview, adding: “I don’t know what it will be like, except that it will be mine.”
 We don't doubt it for a moment <3

 The film is set to debut at this year's Cannes Film Festival, which runs from 16-27 May.
 We should be seeing it hit theatres some time after.